PeroHub/neat-starter/src/posts/a-complete-beginner-guide-to-react-router.md

 # [](https://paulkeno.hashnode.dev/a-complete-beginner-guide-to-react-router#heading-conclusion "Permalink")Conclusion

 This brings us to the end of the article.
-Kudos to you if you made it this far.

-React Router is an awesome library that helps us go from a single page to a multi-page application feeling with great usability.
+Kudos to you if you made it this far.nReact Router is an awesome library that helps us go from a single page to a multi-page application feeling with great usability.
 (Just keep in mind – at the end of the day, it's still a single page app[(SPA)](https://developer.mozilla.org/en-US/docs/Glossary/SPA)).